Bare root sapling freshly planted into the ground

 Fruiting trees and shrubs

-The parkland style planting at Arrow Mill and Little Dorsington features sparsely planted groups of trees interspersed with individual trees.
-This allows for large open areas of grassland which can in time be grazed by our livestock.
+The parkland-style planting at Arrow Mill and Little Dorsington features sparsely planted groups of trees interspersed with individual trees.
+This allows for large open areas of grassland, which can, in time, be grazed by our livestock.
 The open aspect can also help preserve existing views for our visitors and neighbours.

 Tree maintenance and management